robincoello/he-origami/docs/overview/non-technical.md

 ### Repeating work&hellip;again, again, again

-<p class="lead">Over the years, FT has evolved from having digital represent a tiny fraction of a huge print operation to having it in the centre of the business.
+<p class="lead">Over the years, FT has evolved from having digital represent a tiny fraction of a huge print operation to having it in the center of the business.
 Along the way we've created or acquired over <acronym title="Measured by number of domain names owned by the FT"><b>six hundred websites</b></acronym> and <b>eight hundred <code><em>something</em>.ft.com</code> sites</b>.
 Every time we build a new website, we repeat work done before, and we waste time and money.</p>

 There are lots of examples of this kind of thing.
 While www.ft.com has always been the 'core product' and generally received changes in design first, other sites that are 'FT style' take time to convert over.
 The full cost of redesigning anything on the site is often vastly underestimated, because it ultimately includes the cost of bringing all websites that share that style into line with the new standard (a process that often takes *years* to complete).